 ICH BIN / I AM

 Louisiana presents the first exhibition in Scandinavia with Austrian avantgarde-artist Birgit Jürgenssen.
-Her acerbic and humorous work revolves around the role of women in society, identities and freedom of choice.
+Her sharp and humorous work revolves around rigid gender roles, identities and freedom of choice.

-Birgit Jürgenssen (1949-2003) belonged to the Austrian avant-garde in the 1970s along with artists like Maria Lassnig and Valie Export.
+Birgit Jürgenssen (1949-2003) belongs to a strong circle of Austrian women artist who emerged in the 1970s such as Maria Lassnig and Valie Export.
 As early as the age of eight Jürgenssen was imitating works by Pablo Picasso and signing them BICASSO Jürgenssen.